avnet-iotconnect/iotc-python-lite-sdk-demos/stm32mp135f-dk/README.md

 <img src="media/mp135-product.png"/>

-## Step 1: Flash IoTConnect-Compatible Image to Board
+## Step 1: Flash Updated Image to Board
-* To download the zipped image folder, [click here](https://saleshosted.z13.web.core.windows.net/sdk/st/stmp1/proteus/OSTL_6.1_IoTConnect_Compatible.zip).
+* Download the zipped image folder containing the latest STM32MP1 image from the [STM32MP1 OpenSTLinux Starter Package page](https://www.st.com/en/embedded-software/stm32mp1starter.html).
+>[!NOTE]
+>You may have to create an ST account (it's free) to get access to software downloads.

 * Unzip the folder to a known location.
 * Download and Install the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) software (the utility for flashing the image to the device).
-   * You may have to create an ST account (it's free) to get access to the software download.
 * Set up the STM32MP135F-DK board for flashing:
    * Set all 4 of the the dip-switches to "OPEN" for flashing